-Selected by a team of medicinal chemists and pharmacists for high chemical and pharmacological diversity, as well as for known bioavailability and safety in humans.
+A team of medicinal chemists and pharmacists selected a collection of 1280 off-patent drugs with high chemical and pharmacological diversity, as well as known bioavailability and safety in humans.

 |PCL® Premium||PCL® Full Premium|